sherakosimi/animated-website/README.md

 # Animated Web App - ReactJS and SCSS

-This is a [web project](https://animated-website-553a4.web.app/) with animation effects developed with ReactJS and deployed with Heroku.
+This is a [web project](https://animated-website-553a4.web.app/) with animation effects developed with ReactJS and deployed with Firebase.
 The animations were created using **HTML** and **SCSS**, with no external packages.

 Link - [https://animated-website-553a4.web.app](https://animated-website-553a4.web.app/)